blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Kangaroo_Competition_Math.md

 <h4>Preparation</h4>

 Blue Ridge Boost classes are structured a problem-solving sessions.
-Students work through problem sets under the expert guidance of enthusiatic teachers.
-Ocassionally, there will be mini-lessons to introduce students to concepts not covered in school.
+Students work through problem sets under the expert guidance of enthusiastic teachers.
+Occasionally, there will be mini-lessons to introduce students to concepts not covered in school.

 <div class="section">
     <h4>Topics Covered</h4>